aristanetworks/avd/ansible_collections/arista/avd/docs/getting-started/intro-to-ansible-and-avd.md

 The ***all*** line at the top is a default group that contains all ***hosts*** i.e. all switches.
 Don't worry too much about that for now.

-The ***children:*** keyword is used to define “groups of groups” i.e. just an internal keyword to differentiate between hosts and groups.
+The ***children:*** keyword is used to define "groups of groups" i.e. just an internal keyword to differentiate between hosts and groups.

 The figure below is just a visualization of the same text file, showing the different grouping and parent/child relationships: